xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 ## Adding Color Swatches to Global Attributes

-If you want to apply color swatches to all products in your store and you have {% link "global attributes set-up" ref_HzMkgc0q %} for them you can add color swatches to global attributes and they will be applied to all products with global attributes automatically.
+If you want to apply color swatches to all products in your store and you have {% link "global attributes" ref_HzMkgc0q %} set up for products you can add color swatches to global attributes and they will be applied to all products with global attributes automatically.

 To add color swatches to global atributes:
 1. Locate the attribute you need to add a color swatch to (**Catalog** -> **Classes & attributes**) and click **Edit** or [create a new global attribute](https://kb.x-cart.com/product_classes_and_attributes/managing_global_attributes.html#adding-global-attributes "Color Swatches")